Technical Architecture: Svelte SEO and Prerendering Infrastructure

 Server-Side Rendering vs Static Site Generation

 Server-side rendering dynamically compiles components per incoming request, while static site generation builds the entire routing architecture into raw HTML files during the deployment pipeline.
-Selecting the correct methodology dictates the overarching computational load placed upon the origin infrastructure.
+Selecting the correct methodology dictates the overarching compute load placed upon the origin infrastructure.

-The fundamental advantage of utilizing static site generation involves shifting the computational overhead entirely away from the active production server environment.
+The fundamental advantage of using static site generation involves shifting the overhead entirely away from the active production server environment.
 The build server queries the content management system, retrieves all existing parameters, and compiles every possible routing path into distinct HTML files prior to production deployment.
 Once this exhaustive generation sequence concludes, the origin server dependency is entirely eliminated from the active content delivery equation.
 This distributed delivery mechanism drastically reduces network transit latency and provides an idealized, immediate response to evaluating search algorithms.

 |---|---|---|---|